 1. STATEMENT OF THE PROBLEM

 Go into any travel agency in the world and you will find dozens of colorful brochures describing the particular attractions of hundreds of vacation and resort areas located all over the globe.
 The prospective traveler can choose from a nearly unlimited variety of activities and locales.
 He or she may choose skiing in the Swiss Alps, surfing in Hawaii, or snorkeling in Australia.
-Let’s say our prospective traveler has decided on an ocean side resort in the Caribbean.
-A quick look at the brochures shows that every ocean side resort promises sunny days, secluded beaches, playful surf, and gorgeous sunsets. in these resorts really keep all of their “promises the traveler?
+Let’s say our prospective traveler has decided on an oceanside resort in the Caribbean.
+A quick look at the brochures shows that every ocean side resort promises sunny days, secluded beaches, playful surf, and gorgeous sunsets.
+But can these resorts really keep all of their “promises” to the traveler?

 It would be impossible to find an advertisement in a travel magazine or an illustration in a resort brochure that even hinted that “Paradise” could be anything less than absolutely perfect.
 No, the world presented in the brochures is a fantasy playground of beautiful, suntanned men and women sipping exotic tropical drinks, reclining under gently waving palm trees, and running hand in hand through gently crashing surf.
 All of these activities are, of course, taking place under the blazing tropical sun in a cloudless blue sky.
 Trust the brochures, how could anything possibly go wrong?